On the Ergodic theory of the Generalized incompressible flow: Introduction

-For fixed $t\geq0$, assuming the velocity $v$ belongs to $C^{1}$, then $g(t,\cdot)$ (or\;$ g_{t}(\cdot))$ is a diffeomorphism from $M $ to $M $.
-And by the first equation of (\ref{e11}), we know that it has unit determinant ($\det(\frac{\partial g_{t}}{\partial x_{0}})\equiv 1$).
-To see a good introduction of these ideas, one can refer to chapter 3 \cite{vil} for more details.
-Thus, in the Lagrangian formulation, the incompressible fluid can be considered as a map $t\mapsto g(t,\cdot)$, here $g(t,\cdot)$ is volume preserving diffeomorphism.
-So we can say that the configuration space is $SDiff(M)$, here $SDiff(M)$ denote the group of volume preserving diffeomorphisms.
+One can study (\ref{e11}) via those theories of partial differential equations.
+Refer to \cite{ber}, \cite{lio} for example.
+An alternate way in the study of (\ref{e11}) is Lagrangian formulation.
+When one's attention is focused on the trajectories of particles, the incompressible fluid can be considered as a map $t\mapsto g(t,\cdot)$, here $g(t,\cdot)$ is a volume preserving diffeomorphism.
+So we can say that the configuration space is $\text{SDiff}(M)$, here $\text{SDiff}(M)$ denotes the group of volume-preserving diffeomorphisms from $M$ to itself.
+The group $\text{SDiff}(M)\subseteq L^{2}(M;\mathbb{R}^{n})$ can be seen as an infinite-dimensional Hilbert manifold and the energy